Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: The wave/fuzzy dark matter halo

-Recently, it has proved possible with advanced GPU computing to make reliable, high dynamic range cosmological simulations that solve the above equations, \citep{Schive:2014,Schwabe:2016,Mocz:2017,May:2021}.
-These evolve to produce large-scale structures indistinguishable from CDM, but with virialized halos characterized by a solitonic core in the ground state that naturally explains the dark matter-dominated cores of dSph galaxies \citep{Schive:20142}.
-Another important feature arising from the simulations is that the central soliton is surrounded by an extended halo with a ``granular'' texture on the de-Broglie scale, due to interference of excited states, but which when azimuthally averaged follows the Navarro-Frenk-White (NFW) density profile \citep{Navarro:1996,Woo:2009,Schive:2014,Schive:20142}.
+Recently, it has become possible to perform high dynamic range cosmological simulations that solve the above equations \citep{Schive:2014, Schwabe:2016, Mocz:2017, May:2021}, where GPU computing has allowed an efficient adaptive mesh refinement \citep{Schive:2014}.
+These evolve to produce large-scale structures indistinguishable from CDM, but with virialized halos characterized by a solitonic core in the ground state that naturally explains the dark matter-dominated cores of dSph galaxies, previously analyzed in many dSph and UFD of the Local Group \citep{Pozo:2020,Pozo:2023,Pozo:2021,Pozo:2022,Schive:20142} .
+Another important feature arising from the simulations is that the central soliton is surrounded by an extended halo with a granular texture on the de-Broglie scale, due to interference of excited states, but which when azimuthally averaged follows the Navarro-Frenk-White (NFW) density profile \citep{Navarro:1996,Woo:2009,Schive:2014,Schive:20142}.

-The fitting formula for the density profile of the solitonic core in a $\psi$DM halo is obtained from cosmological simulations \citep{Schive:2014,Schive:20142} as:
+The fitting formula for the density profile of the solitonic core in a $\psi$DM halo is obtained from cosmological simulations \citep{Schive:2014,Schive:20142} as

 where $m_\psi$ is the boson mass and $r_c$ is the solitonic core radius.
-The latter scales with the product of the galaxy mass and boson mass, obeying the following scaling relation which has been derived from simulations \citep{Schive:20142}:
+The latter scales with both the halo mass and the boson mass, obeying the following scaling relation which was derived from the simulations (Eq.
+7 \citep{Schive:20142})